Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

-# Challenge 07: Integrate 'About Us' Page with GitHub Copilot in React Application
+# Challenge 04: Integrate 'About Us' Page with GitHub Copilot in React Application

+### Estimated Time: 60 minutes

 ## Introduction